-Nursing courses must be taken in sequence bed cause

-one course is prerequisite to another.
+Nursing courses must be taken in sequence because one course is prerequisite to another.

-Units

-NURSE 58-Mediated Skills Dev. .5-1.5

-NURSE 58-Mediated Skills Dev.
-(Concurrent enrollment in NURSE 58 is required for each of the following Nursing courses except NURSE 52 & 65.)

-First Year Courses

-NURSE 50A-Fund. of Nursing 3

-NURSE 50B-Basic Human Needs 3.5

-HU DV 70-Lifespan Human Dev.
-3

-NUTRI 10-Nutrition 3

-NURSE 52-Pharmacology for Health

-Care Professionals I 3

-NURSE 54-Maternal-Child Nrsg 5

-NURSE 55-Nursing of Adults I 5

-PSYCH 1-Intro. to Psychology

-OR

-SOCSC 22-Ethnic, Racial, and Minority Gr oup

-Relations in Harmony & Conflict 3

-^{}Course must be completed prior to entry into NURSE 54/55

-Second Year Courses

-NURSE 60-Nrsg. of Adults and Children II/

-Medical-Surgical Nsg.
-5

-NURSE 61-Mental Health Nsg.
-5

-NURSE 63-Nrsg. of Adults III/Adv.
-Med-Surgical

-Nsg. & Community Health Nursing 6

-NURSE 65-Role Transition, Management

-Theory & Practice 4

-Concurrent Course

-The following course is required for graduation and may be completed any time during the two-year program.

-Communications course other than ENGL 1 3 53-57.5

-^{}Course must be completed prior to entry into NURSE 60/61

-Health Occupations (continued)
+Units NURSE 58-Mediated Skills Dev. .5-1.5 Units (Concurrent enrollment in NURSE 58 is required for each of the following Nursing courses except NU 52, 61 & 65.)
+JRSE Second Year Courses NURSE 60-Nrsg. of Adults II/ Medical-Surgical Nsg.
+5 Units NURSE 61-Mental Health Nsg.
+5 First Year Courses 010 NURSE 63-Nrsg. of Adults III/Adv.
+Med-Surgical Nsg. & Community Health Nursing 4.5 NURSE 50A-Fund. of Nursing 3 NURSE 64-Issues and Trends in Nursing.
+1.5 NURSE 50B-Basic Human Needs 3.5 NURSE 65-Role Transition, Management HU DV 70-Lifespan Human Dev.
+3 3 Theory & Practice 4 NUTRI 10-Nutrition NURSE 52-Pharmacology for Health 3 Care Professionals I NURSE 54-Maternal-Child Nrsg 3 5 Concurrent Courses NURSE 55-Nursing of Adults I PSYCH 1-Intro. to Psychology OR SOCSC 22-Ethnic, Racial, and Minority Group Relations in Harmony & Conflict 3 The following courses are required for graduation and may be completed any time during the two-year program.
+However, all courses required for graduation should be completed prior to entering the fourth semester of the Nurs Program, as the fourth semester schedule does not accordate the scheduling of other courses.
+Course must be completed prior to entry into NURSE 54/5.
+Course must be completed prior to entry into NURSE 60/6 ENGL 62 or meet the reading requirement Communications course other than ENGL 1 0-3